 - 1/4 teaspoon chipotle chili powder or smoked Spanish paprika

-- Slice the tempeh about 1/4-inch thick.
+Slice the tempeh about 1/4-inch thick.
 In a flat, microwavable baking dish (or a large skillet) arrange the tempeh slices in a single layer.
 Mix the remaining ingredients and pour over the tempeh.
+Pre-cook either in the microwave or on stovetop.

 - For microwave cooking, cook on high power for 3 minutes.
 Turn or rearrange any pieces that were not covered by broth and microwave on high for 2 minutes.
 Then cook at 50% power for 3 more minutes.
 Allow the tempeh to stay in the broth until you’re ready to pan fry.